-- (1) The completion and execution of an application for certification as a "Disadvantaged Business Enterprise." - (2) The submission of documents pertaining to the firm(s) as stated in the application(s), including but not limited to a statement of social disadvantage and a personal financial statement. - (3) The submission of any additional information which the Department or the applicable Arizona Unified Certification (UCP) agency may require to determine the firm's eligibility to participate in the DBE program. - (4) The information obtained during the on-site visits to the offices of the firm and to active job-sites.
+- (1) The completion and execution of an application for certification as a "Disadvantaged Business Enterprise". - (2) The submission of documents pertaining to the firm(s) as stated in the application(s), including but not limited to a statement of social disadvantage and a personal financial statement. - (3) The submission of any additional information which the Department may require to determine the contractor's eligibility to participate in the DBE program. - (4) The information obtained during the on-site visits to the offices of the firm and to active jobsites.